ellickpie/age_and_eoc/README.md

   )

 ## Outpts
-sim() retruns a dataframe with simulated learners' choosing probability in all phases sim.corr () returns only the correlation between the probability of choosing escalation strategy and contrast representing learning phases
+sim() retruns a dataframe with simulated learners' choosing probability in all phases.\
+sim.corr () returns only the correlation between the probability of choosing escalation strategy and contrast representing learning phases